 Bolling clarified that the article requests that a process to transfer ownership be enabled, and that the Aquinnah Cultural Center would love to put forward a proposal for the space, but approval of the article didn’t ask for or guarantee them as the new owners.

-The article passed the required two-third vote, 50 to 24.
+The article passed the required two-thirds vote, 50 to 24.

 The town’s budget for the next fiscal year, which starts July 1, passed at $7.67 million.
 Howard Goldstein, the new chair of the finance committee, said that budgets across the state have seen an increase between eight and 10 percent this year.
 Aquinnah’s budget, however, only increased 3.7 percent, the lowest of all the Island towns, he said.

-“For the average Aquinnah resident in an average home, the average value of a home is $1.55 million, it means $397 a year,” Goldstein said.
-He added that 95 percent of the budget is nondiscretionary expenses, ones that the town can’t really change.
+“For the average Aquinnah resident in an average home — the average value of a home is $1.55 million — it means $397 a year,” Goldstein said.
+He added that 95 percent of the budget is nondiscretionary expenses, ones the town can’t really change.

-Several expenditure requests were passed quickly, such as funds to improve town buildings; replace technology at the police station and other town offices; pay a grant writer; and complete the playground and do repairs on the basketball court behind the fire station.
+Several expenditure requests were passed quickly, such as funds to improve town buildings; replace technology at the police station and other town offices; pay a grant writer; and complete the playground and make repairs to the basketball court behind the fire station.

 The same is true for the question on the ballot about the town parking lot.